ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ### <a id="weights"></a> 5.
 Post: on word vectors 🧮

-After training our model, we took the weights between the input and hidden layers in order to obtain our word embeddings.
-We specifically chose these weights because they act as **a lookup table that translates our one-hot encoded vectors into a more suitable dimension.**
+After training our model, we took the weights between the input and hidden layers to obtain our word embeddings.
+We specifically chose these weights because they act as **a lookup table for translating our one-hot encoded vectors into a more suitable dimension.**

 > The intermediary weight matrix (weights between the input and hidden layers)
 > acts as a lookup table that translates one-hot encoded vectors into a different